malawadd/fs2024/README.md

 **Beryx API Integration:**
 Get the most out of blockchain data with Samah’s access to the Beryx API.
 Whether you need the latest updates or specific blockchain queries, Samah can fetch the information for you.
 Start the chat with the command `/beryx`, and run queries.
 Example: `/beryx what's the latest tipset?`

-**Lilypad Integration:**
-To work with Lilypad, start the chat with `/lilypad`.
-Currently, only the chat functionality is supported.

 ### How to Get Started